linuxserver/docker-unifi-network-application/README.md

 db.getSiblingDB("MONGO_DBNAME_stat").createUser({user: "MONGO_USER", pwd: "MONGO_PASS", roles: [{role: "readWrite", db: "MONGO_DBNAME_stat"}]});
 ```

-Being sure to replace the placeholders with the same values you supplied to the Unifi container, and mount it into your database container.
+Being sure to replace the placeholders with the same values you supplied to the Unifi container, and mount it into your *mongodb* container.

 ```yaml
 volumes: